 The water-rice ratio for white rice is one to one!
 Simple, right?
 If it’s one cup of dry rice, then you need one cup of water.
-If you are making brown basmati rice, you need one and a half cups of water for each cup of rice.
+If you are making brown basmati rice, your water ratio needs to be one and a half cups of water to one cup of rice.

 How long does it take to cook this?

 It takes 30 minutes from start to finish!
 That may seem a bit long, but it’s very hands off.
 You can dump it in the pot and then leave it alone.
-While the rice cooks, make your other dishes to serve with the rice.
+While the rice cooks, meal prep your other dishes to serve with your fluffy basmati rice!

 Should I rinse my basmati rice?

 You can, but you don’t have to!
 Rinsing helps to remove excess starch stuck on the rice, which causes the grains to clump together.
 Basmati rice has a low starch content so it is much less likely to clump than some other types of rice, like jasmine rice, so I do not rinse basmati rice when cooking it.
 If you want to rinse it, run it under cold water until the water running through is clear.

 Do I need to soak my basmati rice?